-- Performs a soft library restart.
-This should not impact host operations, however, the command will most likely not return a status to the host due to the fact that the library it is communicating with has been reset.
-A successful update will report a return code 201. - ► POST /v1/library/restoreConfig - Performs a configuration restore on the library from a given configuration backup file.
-A successful update will report a return code 201. - POST /v1/library/prepareForShip - Moves all cartridges to the proper location in order to prepare a library to be moved to a different location.
-A successful update will report a return code 201.
+Performs a soft library restart.
+This should not impact host operations.
+However, the command might not return a status to the host because the library with which it is communicating with has been reset.
+A successful update reports a return code 201.

+► POST /v1/library/restoreConfig

+Performs a configuration restore on the library from a given configuration backup file.
+A successful update reports a return code 201.

+► POST /v1/library/prepareForShip

+Moves all cartridges to the proper location in order to prepare a library to be moved to a different location.
+A successful update reports a return code 201.

-Logical Libraries:
+Logical libraries

+Use the following commands to list information about logical libraries: